When will you be ready for a “grid-down” event?

 I hope all of you can answer “I am ready now” but realistically that probably isn’t true for any of us.
 Why is that?
 Basically I don’t think any of us will ever be ready for something along the lines of an actual grid-down.

 Yeah, I am talking about a TEOTWAWKI scale event for the most part.
 And why don’t I think any of us are ready now or will ever be ready?

 Let’s look at what readiness might look like –

 - We have all the means necessary to protect our family from any form of violence that might present itself.
-Breaking down “means” a little turns into, enough guns, ammo, magazines, optics, tactical gear, and training.
+Breaking down “means” equates to, enough guns, ammo, magazines, optics, tactical gear, and training.
 Do any of us have all of that in-place right now?
-Do we have enough “area deniers” to protect those areas of the home or property that we might not be able to handle with guns alone?
+Do we have enough “area deniers” to protect those areas of our home or property that we might not be able to handle with guns alone?
 Bars, nets, and boards for the windows?
 How about some kind of perimeter protection?
 Do we have an agreement with our neighbors to mutually support each other?

 - We have all the means to provide our family with medical care and prevent sickness.
 Again, enough medical supplies and training to meet all of that requirement?
 What about medicines?
-When it comes to more advanced medical care, are we good?
-Things like bullet wounds, delivering a baby, and maybe taking out a ruptured spleen.
+When it comes to more advanced medical care, are we well enough trained for things like bullet wounds, delivering a baby, and maybe taking out a ruptured spleen.

 - We can form an organization within our family, neighborhood, community, or church congregation to meet the needs of a grid-down.
 We can expand or merge that organization with other families, our neighborhood, our church congregation, or even wider.
 Do you know the basics of organizing effectively?